A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Summary and Conclusions

 \section{Summary and Conclusions}

-Quasars are one type of active galactic nucleus.
+Quasars are one type of active galactic nuclei.
 Because of their bright centers and point-like appearances, quasars are the perfect objects to establish the celestial reference frame.
 The 3rd realization of the International Celestial Reference Frame (ICRF3) is established by 4588 sources at radio wavelengths, there are about 22\% of sources show great offset in optical and radio positions \citep{charlot2020third}.
 With the high-precision astrometric parameters for more than 1.8 billion sources of $Gaia$ Early Data Release 3 (EDR3), lots of quasar candidates can be identified.
 To establish a non-rotating celestial reference frame in the optical band, we need a reliable catalog with a large number of quasars.
-In this paper, we used the astrometry data of $Gaia$ EDR3 and color data of ALLWISE to identify quasar candidates and made a comprehensive evaluation of them.
+In this paper, we used the astrometry data of $Gaia$ EDR3 and color data of AllWISE to identify quasar candidates and made a comprehensive evaluation of them.

-A quasar candidate catalog (QCC) of 1,503,373 sources is obtained by astrometric and mid-infrared methods in $Gaia$ EDR3, which has 1,186,690 (78.9\%) candidates in common with $Gaia$ EDR3's AGN catalog and 316,683 newly identified quasar candidates.
-Compared with LQAC5, the completeness of our catalog is around 80\%, and we randomly select 4171 common sources of our catalog and SDSS DR16, according to the spectrums of SDSS, about 99.7\% of them are quasars, 93.9\% of them are point-like sources.
-Star contamination is present in the newly identified subset and should be dealt with more carefully in the future.
+A quasar candidate catalog (QCC) of 1,503,373 sources (about 90\% purity) is obtained by astrometric and mid-infrared methods in $Gaia$ EDR3, which has 1,186,690 (78.9\%) candidates in common with $Gaia$ EDR3's AGN catalog.
+The purity of 316,683 newly identified quasar candidates is about 42.2\%-58.5\%.
+Compared with LQAC5, the completeness of our catalog is around 80\%, and we randomly select 4171 common sources of our catalog and SDSS DR16, according to the spectrums of SDSS, about 99.7\% of which are quasars, 94.0\% are point-like sources.
+Compared to the previous similar research \citep{guo2018identifying}, we have selected more quasar candidates (1,503,373 versus 662,753) with higher purity (90\% versus 77\%).
+Star contamination is present in the newly identified subset and the purity of this subset improved significantly after we used more stringent astrometric and color conditions.
+In addition, we found that the purity of quasar candidates selected by mid-infrared and astrometric data decreases around the LMC/SMC, area near the Galactic Equator and at the fainter magnitude.

-We find that the parallax correction model of $Gaia$ EDR3 cannot be directly applied to sources near the galactic plane, especially to the 6-parameter sources.
-Quasars with anomaly astrometric behavior are not suitable for establishing the celestial reference frame and should be excluded from the quasar candidates.
-We can foresee that with the future release of $Gaia$ data, the identification of quasars using astrometric methods will become more and more reliable.
+We find that the parallax correction model of $Gaia$ EDR3 cannot be directly applied to sources near the Galactic plane, especially to the 6-parameter sources.
+We also select the quasars with abnormal astrometric behavior, which are not suitable for establishing the celestial reference frame and should be excluded from the quasar candidates for such purpose.
+We can foresee that with the future release of $Gaia$ data, the identification of quasars using astrometric methods will have increasing reliablity.